aussierobots/ublox_dgnss/TASK.md

 - The node uses `add_on_set_parameters_callback` to handle parameter changes
 - There is no explicit device type differentiation in the current implementation
 - The `ubxKeyCfgItemMap` is a global map that contains all parameter definitions

+### UbxCfgParameterLoader Behavior (2025-05-14)

+- The `UbxCfgParameterLoader::get_parameters_for_device_and_firmware` method returns parameters for nonexistent firmware versions as long as the device type is valid
+- This behavior appears to be intentional to support unknown or future firmware versions
+- When a nonexistent firmware version is specified, all parameters applicable to the device type are returned
+- This can be useful for handling cases where a device reports an unknown firmware version
+- The test suite now includes validation of this behavior to ensure consistency

 ## Technical Considerations